Major Groups > Gilled Mushrooms > Pale-Spored > Marasmius > Marasmius strictipes

 Ecology: Saprobic on leaf litter in hardwood forests; growing alone or gregariously, occasionally in clusters; summer and fall; east of the Mississippi River.

-Cap: To 7 cm across, convex, becoming flat, the margin becoming uplifted; typically smooth overall and faintly lined at the margin; moist; yellowish to orangish yellow.
+Cap: 3-7 cm across; convex, becoming flat; dry; the margin becoming uplifted; typically bald overall and faintly lined at the margin; becoming a little wrinkled over the center; moist; yellow to orangish yellow or yellowish; fading markedly as it dries out (often resulting in a patchy, two-toned appearance).

-Stem: 3-9 cm long; up to 1 cm thick; equal; dry; straight; tough; sometimes with a faint bloom or dusting, or smooth; often with copious white basal mycelium; white or pale yellow.
+Stem: 3-9 cm long; up to 1 cm thick; equal; dry; straight; tough; sometimes with a faint bloom or dusting; with copious white basal mycelium; whitish or pale yellow.

 Flesh: Thin; insubstantial.